The-Osint-Toolbox/Vehicle-OSINT/README.md

       <td>Google Dorking</td>
   </tr>
 </table>
-  Use different search engines and the site opeartor to search for vehicles that have been to a garage. site:www.myvehiclelive.com/ or site:www.myvehiclelive.com/OnlineEVHC/.
+  Use different search engines and the site operator to search for vehicles that have been to a garage. site:www.myvehiclelive.com/ or site:www.myvehiclelive.com/OnlineEVHC/.
 You can also use the "Keyword" search operator too.